Jack McCaffrey: Playing career

 In April 2013, McCaffrey won a National Football League winners' medal as Dublin defeated Tyrone by 0–18 to 0–17 to win the 2013 National Football League.
 He made his championship debut against Westmeath in the 2013 Leinster Senior Football Championship.
 He scored a solo goal in the 2013 All-Ireland quarter-final against Cork.
 Still teenaged, he played in the 2013 All-Ireland Senior Football Championship Final, the first such final he would play in.
 McCaffrey, who was substituted at half-time, recalled how he "got roasted by Kevin McLoughlin".
 He played twice and netted for Ireland against Australia in the 2013 International Rules Series.
-In November 2013, he was named as All Stars Young Footballer of the Year.
+In November 2013, he was named as GAA/GPA Young Footballer of the Year.

-In November 2015, McCaffrey received the highest individual honour in the sport when he was named as All Stars Footballer of the Year.
+In November 2015, McCaffrey received the highest individual honour in the sport when he was named as GAA/GPA Footballer of the Year.
 He did so in spite of contracting food poisoning "in around the Thursday" before the 2015 All-Ireland Senior Football Championship Final, which left him unable to finish the game.
 "I couldn't keep any food or water down so I got a drip to stay hydrated.
 But that was actually great at the time because it completely distracted from the build-up to a final ... all you were worried about is, 'Am I going to be okay?'
 You're no thinking about the occasion itself.
 And then thankfully I pulled through and performed okay for the 50 minutes that I lasted".

 McCaffrey missed the 2016 All-Ireland Senior Football Championship due his travels abroad.
 He travelled to Ethiopia, then Kenya, Zambia, Malawi and Tanzania.

 In December 2016, McCaffrey confirmed that he would be available again for selection in 2017.

 McCaffrey played in that year's All-Ireland final win but left the pitch early after sustaining what later proved to be an anterior cruciate ligament injury.
 His antics later in the evening as Michael Lyster interviewed Jim Gavin and Stephen Cluxton were much remarked upon.
 A month after the final, McCaffrey had surgery.